hnevky/arcsight-asset-context-information/README.md

 ---
 ## Usage of Integration Command
-Any time you need to check the Asset information in external system, use the context menu on the object like a `sourceAddress` and select `Integration Command/CMS lookup`.
-Note you may need to login first into the external system if you are not authenticated automatically, if that happens, just louch the command again after succesful login and it show case the needed asset information.
+Any time you need to check the Asset information in external CMS system, use the context menu on the field like a `sourceAddress` or `destinationHostname` and select `Integration Command/CMS lookup`.
+Note you may need to login first into the external system if you are not authenticated automatically, if that happens, just launch the Integration command again after succesful login and it will show case the needed asset information.

 ### ArcSight ESM Console (JAVA client)
 ![Console usage](/images/Integration_Command_usage.png)